nvsdm136/AWS-S2SVPN-Router/README.md

 * -v  VGW ID    ex. vgw-1234567890abcdefg

-note if you specify both TGW and VGW the TGW will take precedence.
+NOTE: If you specify both TGW and VGW the TGW will take precedence.

+PERMISSIONS: The bootstrapper makes use of the AWS CLI, you must allow create-customer-gateway, create-vpn-connection and describe-vpn-connections to be called on the instance via CLI.